PDM Klein-Gordon particles in Som-Raychaudhuri cosmic string spacetime with space-like dislocation and a non-uniform magnetic field: spacetime associated degeneracies, vorticity-energy, and charge-energy correlations: Introduction

 Where $\alpha =1-4\tilde{\mu}$ is the disclination parameter (or the deficit angle of the conical geometry), and $\tilde{\mu}$ is the linear mass density of the string.
 It should be noted, moreover, that $0<\alpha <1$ is used in general relativity with cosmic string ($\tilde{\mu}>0$), $\alpha =1$ corresponds to Minkowski flat spacetime, and $\alpha >1$ is used in the geometric theory of defects in condensed matter ($\tilde{\mu}<0$).
 Yet, at the limit $\tilde{\mu}\longrightarrow 0$ of the G\"{o}del spacetime metric (\ref{e1}) we obtain the ST-homogeneous Som-Raychaudhuri (SR) solution

 of the Einstein field equations \cite{R11}.
-It is interesting to know that the original G\"{o}del solutions \cite{R1} are obtained for $\tilde{\mu} ^{2}=\Omega ^{2}/2$ and $\alpha =1$, the anti-de Sitter one \cite{R12} for $ \tilde{\mu}^{2}=\Omega ^{2}$ and $\alpha =1$, and the Minkowski one for $ \Omega =0$ and $\alpha =1.$ In the current study, however, we shall also consider a space-like dislocation so that the ST-homogeneous SR-metric with space-like dislocation reads
+It is interesting to know that the original G\"{o}del solutions \cite{R1} are obtained for $\tilde{\mu} ^{2}=\Omega ^{2}/2$ and $\alpha =1$, the anti-de Sitter solution \cite{R12} for $ \tilde{\mu}^{2}=\Omega ^{2}$ and $\alpha =1$, and the Minkowski solution for $ \Omega =0$ and $\alpha =1.$ In the current study, however, we shall also consider a space-like dislocation so that the ST-homogeneous SR-metric with space-like dislocation reads

 where $\delta $ denotes space-like dislocation parameter.
 Hence, the covariant and contravariant metric tensors associated with the Som-Raychaudhuri spacetime with space-like dislocation are given by